danibix95/sagemaker-template/template/README.md

 ## Notebook Configuration
 The job launcher Jupyter notebook provides a detailed description of how to configure and run a training job.
 In a nutshell, the notebook requires the configuration of the S3 output bucket, which image use for training and which source file run.

-**Note**: the job launcher notebook is designed to be run within a Sagemaker Jupyter environment.
+**Note**: the job launcher notebook is designed to be run within a Sagemaker Jupyter environment (kernel `conda_tensorflow_p36`).
 In case users need to run the notebook in a different location, it is their own duty to implement the authentication code, which could be based on [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library and [Sagemaker SDK](https://sagemaker.readthedocs.io/en/stable/).

 ## Trainer Implementation
 In order to create a new RL algorithm it is sufficient to create a new Python file, import the Trainer abstract class from the `trainer` file and extend it by implementing the `run` method.
 In addition, in the main guard is necessary to instantiate the class and call its `run` method.
 In this manner the Sagemaker RLEstimator will execute the proper code with provided configuration (as a dictionary within implemented user file).